grafana/agent/docs/flow/config-language/expressions/referencing_outputs.md

 As with all expressions, once the value is resolved, it must match the [type][] of the attribute being assigned to.
-While users can only configure attributes using the basic River types, the Exports of components can also take on special internal River types such as Secrets or Capsules, which expose different functionality.
+While users can only configure attributes using the basic River types, the exports of components can also take on special internal River types such as Secrets or Capsules, which expose different functionality.